rbehravesh/DASH-Video-Content-Prefetching/README.md

 Please refer to the following papers when using the results, code, or dataset provided in this repository:

 - [CNSM 2020](https://ieeexplore.ieee.org/document/9269054)
--

 - [TNSM 2022](https://ieeexplore.ieee.org/document/9841468)

 These papers describe the dataset generation process and the machine learning approach for predicting video segment bitrates, with the objective of predictively prefetching to the mobile edge.

-You can copy and paste this code into your README file on GitHub, and make any necessary adjustments or customizations to match your project's details.